OpenTechFund/secure-email/README.md

 There are many projects that take the following approach:

 * If you send an email to someone else using the same system, it is end-to-end encrypted.
 * If you send an email outside the system, then the recipient gets a URL they can use to view the message.
+Often, the message is symmetrically encrypted using a shared secret.

-These systems are not strictly email, even if they look and smell like email, because you cannot actually send a secure message to an email user on another system.
+These systems are not strictly "secure email," even if they look and smell like email, because you cannot actually send a secure message to an email user on another system.
 You can send them a message that they can read after visiting another site, but this is not really email.
 Also, there is no way for someone using an external email account to send a secure email to a user of one of these systems.

 This approach is able to increase usability by centralizing the problems of key authenticity.
 Hopefully, these systems will evolve into real secure email solutions over time.